Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Introduction

 \section{Introduction}

-Multivariate failure times arise frequently in biomedical research due to study subjects' exposure to multiple types of failure events, recurrence of the same event type in longitudinal studies, or subjects being nested within clusters.
-This clustering may arise from various scenarios, including recurrence of the same event type in longitudinal studies, or the same event type occurring in clustered organs on the same subject such as the time to blindness of the two eyes \citep{diabetic1976} and tooth extraction times \citep{caplan2005} on the same subject.
-Failure times of interest obtained from the same cluster exhibit inherent association, which needs to be accounted for in the analysis of such data.
+Multivariate failure times arise frequently in biomedical research when study subjects are exposed to multiple types of failure events, experience recurrent events in longitudinal studies, or are nested within clusters such as time to blindness in two eyes \citep{diabetic1976} and tooth extraction times \citep{caplan2005}.
+Failure times obtained within the same cluster typically exhibit inherent association, which needs to be appropriately accounted for in the analysis of such data.

 Studying the distribution of residual lifetime generally provides valuable insights into disease prevention or treatment strategies for individuals at different life stages, especially for those who may not be at short-term risk of disease \citep{conner2022comparison}.
 In the Framingham heart study \citep{tsao2015}, each study subject may experience several cardiovascular diseases (events), such as coronary heart disease, myocardial infarction and hypertension, and potential dependence arises among the multiple disease event times obtained from a subject (cluster).
 It is interesting in this study to assess the effects of risk factors, e.g., BMI, blood pressure, cholesterol level, smoking and gender, on the distribution of remaining life times to the occurrence of each disease given that a subject is known to be disease-free at some followup time point.
 Since the dependence structure among multiple residual life times of a subject is unknown in practice, it poses both theoretical and computational challenges in regression analysis.